The Macalope Weekly Special Edition: Apple’s mythical tablet

 About a year ago, netbooks were the darlings of the technology world.
 Low cost, low power, cramped keyboards, limited expansion—what’s not to love?
-When the typical bargain-basement PC vendors started selling these things by the truckload, technology pundits said Apple must ship one nowor face utter, extreme annihilation!
-To the max!
+When the typical bargain-basement PC vendors started selling these things by the truckload, technology pundits said Apple must ship one nowor face utter,

 Fortunately, Apple doesn’t listen to those who get paid by the ad impression.

 After it became clear the company was having nothing to do with an ill-defined, low-margin product category (go figure!), attention turned to how an Apple tablet might compete against netbooks.
 To hit the sweet spot of a price point and level of processing power between an iPhone and a MacBook, a tablet was surely the answer.